 The next morning Fritz and I went on a hike.
 Riding the lift to Männlichen, high on the ridge above Interlaken, we stepped off and into a visual symphony: Before us towered the mighty Eiger, Mönch, and Jungfrau — for me, the most breathtaking Alpine panorama.
 Fritz, who had worked at the mountaintop restaurant at Männlichen as a kid, talked of the changes here in the last decade.
-Walking by a glacial pond, he recalled how there used to be hundreds of frogs singing.
+Walking by a glacial pond, he recalled how it had long been ringed by hundreds of singing frogs.
 Now there are none.

 We studied a new ski lift being built.
-Before, they would just build a few towers.
+Before, the footprint of a new lift was mainly just a few new towers.
 Now, a swath is cut right up the mountain as each lift is plumbed with snow-making gear.
-Big water pipes stuck out of the concrete foundations seeming to trumpet a new age.
+Big water pipes stuck out of the concrete foundations, seeming to trumpet a new age.
 Fritz said, "In Switzerland we will no longer have ski resorts in the future without manmade snow."

 Today the Swiss ski industry is in crisis: A third of the lifts are losing money, a third are in trouble, and only a third are good business.
-I pulled out the postcard Fritz gave me.
-Wiggling it I saw the glacier come and go.
+I pulled out the postcard Fritz had given me.
+Wiggling it, I saw the glacier come and go.
 The valley in 1907...filled with ice.
 The same valley in 2007...dry with a shrunken glacier hanging like a panting dog's tongue over the top of the valley high in the distance.

-Gazing up at the North Face of the Eiger, Fritz once told me of speed climbers, who leave Interlaken on the early lift, scale this Everest of rock faces and yet make it back to Interlaken for a late afternoon business meeting.
-Fritz also added, "But as the permafrost thaws, there are more falling rocks.
-Because of that, mountain guides are abandoning once standard ascents that are no longer safe."
+Gazing up at the north face of the Eiger, Fritz once told me of speed climbers, who leave Interlaken on the early lift, scale this Everest of rock faces, and yet make it back to Interlaken for a late-afternoon business meeting.
+Fritz added, "But as the permafrost thaws, there are more falling rocks.
+Because of that, mountain guides are abandoning once-standard ascents that are no longer safe."